Jackline-Kairuthi/Amdari-Project02/README.md

-# SecureFlow — Vulnerable Banking Platform
+# SecureFlow — Secured Version (DevSecOps Case Study Project)

-> **This is an INTENTIONALLY INSECURE baseline.**
-> Do not deploy to a real cloud account.
-Run only in an isolated lab or local
-> Kubernetes cluster (kind, k3s, minikube).
+SecureFlow is a deliberately vulnerable banking platform used as the foundation for a full DevSecOps transformation.
+The original upstream repository is intentionally insecure and should never be deployed to a real cloud account.
+This fork contains my secured implementation, including infrastructure hardening, CI/CD security gates, secrets management, policy enforcement, runtime monitoring, and observability.

+This project demonstrates the full lifecycle of securing an insecure microservices application using modern DevSecOps practices.

+<h1/> Project Overview</h1>

-This repository is the "before" state for the SecureFlow DevSecOps case study.
+This repository represents the secured “after” state of the SecureFlow platform.
-Your job is to build the security pipeline, remediations, policy enforcement, secrets management, runtime monitoring, and observability described in the project brief.
-What you fork is broken on purpose — every vulnerability listed in [`VULNERABILITIES.md`](./VULNERABILITIES.md) is real and exploitable.

-Read the project brief PDF end-to-end before you touch any code.
+The upstream project provides an intentionally vulnerable baseline; my work implements the complete remediation pipeline described in the project brief.

+Key security enhancements implemented in this fork
+- Hardened Infrastructure as Code (Terraform)

+- Checkov Stage 4 compliance (zero CRITICAL findings)

+- HashiCorp Vault for secrets management and dynamic credentials

+- OPA Gatekeeper for Kubernetes policy enforcement

+- Falco for runtime threat detection (eBPF)

+- Gitleaks, Trivy, Bandit, pip-audit, and OWASP ZAP integrated into CI

+- GitHub Actions 7‑stage security pipeline

+- Signed container images with SBOM attestations

+- Zero committed secrets

+- Zero CRITICAL CVEs in service images

+- NetworkPolicies, hardened Kustomize overlays, and secure defaults

+This fork is designed to be a portfolio‑ready demonstration of practical DevSecOps skills.

 ---

 ## Architecture
+SecureFlow is a microservices banking application consisting of:
 ```
                      ┌────────────────────┐
                      │     frontend       │  Flask + Jinja2 on :5000